 Wooten became a human resources manager for Anheuser Busch/Busch Entertainment and spent a formative 13 years of her career there before joining ClubCorp as their Vice President of Human Resources from 1989 to 2005.
 The next three years took her to the historic Omni Homestead resort in Hot Springs, Virginia.
 In 2008, she joined the Destination Hotels family, serving in various leadership roles over the next eight years, culminating in Vice President of People Strategy.
 In 2016, she became Vice President, East Region at Two Roads Hospitality before joining CoralTree in 2018.

-She still makes time to travel herself, one of her favorite trips was visit her daughter, who was studying abroad in Madrid, Spain.
-There, Wooten delighted in exploring, finding delight in tucked away markets where she could savor the sights, sounds and smells, and connect with the local residents.
+She still makes time to travel herself.
+One of her favorite trips was to visit her daughter, who was studying abroad in Madrid, Spain.
+There, Wooten enjoyed exploring and found delight in tucked-away markets where she could savor the sights, sounds and smells - and connect with local residents.